How exhausts work

-The exhaust manifold acts as a funnel.
-It collects exhaust gases from all cylinders of the engine then releases them through a single opening, often referred to as the front pipe.
-Click here to view an exhaust system.
+Exhaust gases are collected from the cylinder head in the engine by an exhaust manifold.
+The exhaust manifold acts as a funnel, diverting exhaust gases from all cylinders of the engine then releases them through a single opening, often referred to as the front pipe.

-The exhaust centre section works with the silencer to reduce noise and the tail pipe at the rear carries gases away from the vehicle.
+Finally the exhaust fumes exit via the tail pipe at the rear which carries gases away from the vehicle and the passengers inside.
 All of the components of an exhaust system are connected with a series of clamps, hangers, flanges and gaskets.